Energy Transition, Blue Economy

 Dr Jessop is a lecturer in the School of Biological, Earth & Environmental Sciences (BEES) at UCC, and leads the Marine Ecology Group within the MaREI Coastal & Marine Systems research area.
 Mark’s research focusses on the foraging ecology of higher predators (seabirds and marine mammals) and interactions with human activities at sea including marine renewables, fisheries and offshore oil & gas.

-Mark’s research focuses on the distribution of higher predators in the marine environment.
-He specializes in the application of biotelemetry to investigate behavioural responses of seabirds and seals to human activities including marine renewables, fisheries and oil & gas.
-Mark is PI on projects including aerial and ship surveys for marine mammals and seabirds in offshore waters, remote monitoring of seabirds in the high arctic, and assessing environmental impacts of marine renewables.
-Mark is co-PI on seabird census and tracking projects with John Quinn, and supervises 2 PhD and 2 MRes students.
+Research on the diet and distribution of seabirds and marine mammals through numerous nationally (e.g. IRC, DAFM, DCCAE), internationally (e.g. H2020, INTERREG), and industry (e.g. BIM) funded projects.
+Mark specializes in the application of biotelemetry to investigate behavioural responses of seabirds and seals to human activities including marine renewables, fisheries and oil & gas.
+Mark is PI on projects including aerial and ship surveys for marine mammals and seabirds in offshore waters, remote monitoring of seabirds in the high arctic, tracking of seabirds and seals, and assessing environmental impacts of marine renewables.
+Mark also supervises a number of postdoctoral researchers and PhD students working on a range of marine ecology projects.